samsung-cnct/k2/roadmap.md

     * doc PRs for adding to kubernetes docs
     * other items as they bubble up from ongoing marketing/user definition discussions.
     * public slack channel
+    * PRs to kubernetes docs to put Kraken into the right locations
+    * kubernetes demo
-1. cluster management via website 0.6
+1. cluster management via website
     * implement via a combination of a local GUI, running in a pod where multiple admins can operate
     * or hack on dashboard to run against kraken2 docker calls